179

-Year 179 (CLXXIX) was a common year starting on Thursday (link will display the full calendar) of the Julian calendar.
-At the time, it was known as the Year of the Consulship of Aurelius and Veru (or, less frequently, year 932 Ab urbe condita).
+Year 179 (CLXXIX) was a common year starting on Thursday of the Julian calendar.
+At the time, it was known as the Year of the Consulship of Aurelius and Verus (or, less frequently, year 932 Ab urbe condita).
 The denomination 179 for this year has been used since the early medieval period, when the Anno Domini calendar era became the prevalent method in Europe for naming years.